StuartsProjects/SX12XX-LoRa/ReadMe.md

 **SX1262,SX1262,SX1268,SX1272,SX1276,SX1277,SX1278,SX1279,SX1280,SX1281**

 However, its up to module manufactures to connect the Semtech LoRa devices up as they see fit.
-There are several options and additional control pins that a module manufacturer can add, so just because a module uses for example an SX1262 it does not mean the library code can support that particular modules combination of pins.
+There are several options and additional control pins that a module manufacturer may add, so just because a module uses for example an SX1262 it does not mean the library code can support that particular modules combination of pins.
 See the section 'Considerations for pin usage' below.

+Some Arduino compatible boards include power management devices which can be used to control power to a LoRa device.
+The library contains no code for managing such boards.

 A prime objective of the library was to allow the same program sketches to be used across the range of UHF LoRa modules (SX126x and SX127x) as well as the 2.4Ghz SX128x modules.
 With this library a sketch written for the SX1278 should run with very minor changes on the SX1262 or SX1280.
 However, whilst the SX126x and SX128x modules use the same style of internal device programming, the SX127x internal programming is completely different.
 The function style used for the SX126x and SX128x devices has been emulated for the SX127x.